 What kind of experience do customers have with your company?
 Do you know?
 What grade would they give you?
 What might they tell their friends?

 Most business owners think they have good customer care.
 Sadly, most of them are wrong and profits slip through their fingers because of it.
 Developing and maintaining long-term customer relationships is the foundation of a successful business.
-Providing "killer customer care" is the key in converting prospects into loyal clients.
+Providing “killer customer care” is the key to converting prospects into loyal clients.

 So how do you do this?
 The answer is straightforward enough: you build your business from the ground up around the specific needs and demands of your target market.